sanket96s/Grampanchayat-application/README.md

 To install the Gram Panchayat APK on your Android device:

-1. Download the latest release of the APK from the [releases page](URL_TO_RELEASES).
+1. Download the latest release of the APK from the [releases page](https://github.com/sanket96s/Panchayat-Hub/blob/main/app-debug.apk).
+2. download the file named app-debug.apk
-2. Enable installation from unknown sources on your Android device:
+3. Enable installation from unknown sources on your Android device:
    - Go to **Settings > Security > Unknown Sources** and enable it.
-3. Locate the downloaded APK file using a file manager and tap on it to install.
+4. Locate the downloaded APK file using a file manager and tap on it to install.
-4. Follow the on-screen instructions to complete the installation.
+5. Follow the on-screen instructions to complete the installation.

 ## Usage 🚀